J.D., Thomas M. Cooley Law School B.S., Business, Central Michigan University

 Midwest Academy of Legal Studies in Business, 2011-2012

-Dr. Marcum is a current member of the Rothberg Award Selection Committee, Gender Equity Advisory Committee, Higher Learning Commission Committee for Criterion 2, Women and Gender Studies Committee, Start Smart Salary Negotiations Team, Pre-Law Advisory Council, Contractual Arrangements University Senate Committee, and Committee on Equity and Diversity University Senate Committee.
-Dr. Marcum also currently serves as the chair of the FCB Research and Teaching Committee, the FCB Parliamentarian, the FCB Constitution Amendment Task Force, the FCB EMBA Implementation Committee, and the FCB Gender Equity Task Force.
+Dr. Marcum is a current member of the Rothberg Award Selection Committee, Women and Gender Studies Committee, Start Smart Salary Negotiations Team, Sabbatical Leave University Senate Committee, and Contractual Arrangements University Senate Committee.
+Dr. Marcum also currently serves as the chair of the FCB Research and Teaching Committee, the FCB Parliamentarian, the FCB Constitution Amendment Task Force, and the FCB Diversity, Equity, and Inclusion Task Force.

 Dr. Marcum has played leadership roles in the Midwest Academy of Legal Studies of Business, the Advisory Council to the MBAA International Organization, and the Academy of Legal Studies in Business at the co-chair of the student paper competition.
 She also serves as a reviewer to several academic journals.